 Click on the photo to download a larger, print-quality image.

-As the Director of Field Operations for New America Foundation's Open
+As a senior advisor for New America Foundation's Open

 Technology Institute, Joshua Breitbart coordinates a team of